 Most vehicle customization businesses in Colorado will not install window tinting that does not follow state law, but it is possible to face a citation for violating window tint laws inadvertently.
 If you’re stopped by police for suspected violation of Colorado window tinting law and determine your window tint is out of compliance, they will ticket you and require you to have your window tinting altered within a specific time limit.

-FAQs on Window Tint Laws Colorado
+FAQs About Colorado Window Tint Laws 2023

 Can I Have 20 Tints on My Vehicle’s Windows in Colorado?